 Havahart 1020 Two Door Cage Trap for Mice and Rats

-A steel and wire cage loaded with two spring doors ensure a quick and safe mouse capture.
+A steel and wire cage loaded with two spring doors ensures a quick and safe mouse capture.
 Mice are trapped from either end of this cage, so there's no chance of escape.
-Use this mousetrap inside or outside of your home (ideal for larger rodents as well) as needed.
-The Havahart trap can hold up to one pound - that's quite a lot of tiny mice!
+Use this mousetrap inside or outside your home as needed.
+The Havahart trap can hold up to one pound -- that's quite a lot of tiny mice!
+It’s ideal for larger rodents as well.
 When you're ready to empty your trap, simply open up the mesh gate (no contact required).

-Place some cheese, peanut butter, or other bait inside of this trap, and wait for mice to enter.
-Within hours, any mouse within your home will be drawn to this trap.
-Quiet, safe, and made to capture multiple mice, you'll love the way that this trap works.
+Place some cheese, peanut butter, or other bait inside this humane mousetrap, and wait for mice to enter.
+Within hours, any mouse within your home will be drawn to the trap, which is quiet, safe, and made to capture multiple mice.
+You'll love the way that this trap works.

 Mice Cube Mouse Trap

 Mice might be able to enter this trap, but they won't be able to leave without your help.
-A one-way door allows a mouse to seek out any bait that you leave behind.
-Once a mouse is inside of the trap, the trap door must be opened in order to let the mouse out.
-To do this, simply bring the trap outside, tip the box upside down, and watch as mice run away.
+A one-way door allows a mouse to seek out any bait that you’ve inserted.
+Once a mouse is inside, the trap door must be opened in order to let it out.
+To do this, simply take the trap outside, tip the box upside down, and watch as mice run away.
 This cube may be small, but it is entirely effective!

 The TrapMan Humane Mouse Trap

-This trap may be a bit pricier than the others in this list, but animal lovers swear by the TrapMan's trap.
-By adding a bit of bait to this trap, mice are lured inside of a clear plastic box.
+This trap is a bit pricier than the others in this list, but animal lovers swear by the TrapMan's trap.
+By adding a bit of bait to this trap, you’ll lure mice into a clear plastic box.
 Once inside, mice cannot leave the box until you set them free -- simple enough, but also humane.

 A Note on Humane Mouse Traps